 - To perform Decrement operation

-- What will be the output of the following code:
+- What is the result of the code snippet below:

 #include <iostream>